tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_markdown.md

 On your Github wiki page, edit the page and create the following:

-* a numbered list
+* Numbered list
-* a bulleted list
+* Bulleted list
-* a bold word
+* Word with bold formatting
-* a code sample with html highlighting
+* Code sample with HTML highlighting
-*  a level 2 heading
+* Level 2 heading

 ## Limitations in Markdown